PickDough/rust-incubator/3_ecosystem/3_0_tiny_images/README.md

 - Allow configuring download speed limit for images from remote [URL]s.
 - Cover your implementation with unit and E2E tests.
 - Support [PNG] images as well.
-- Add comprehensive documentation to your code.
+- Add comprehensive documentation to your code.›ca